 Also, take into account all the benefits of the campaign, even if they're not hard marketing metrics.
-For instance, if you've just opened a new restaurant and an influencer shoots photos you can reuse in other promotional materials, you may have saved a few hundreds of dollars.
+For instance, if you've just opened a new restaurant and an influencer shoots photos you can reuse in other promotional materials, you may have saved a few hundred dollars.

 So if you exceeded your expectations, great!
 And if not, don’t get down.
 Identify the areas where you missed the mark, and analyze what you can do better next time.